maxdotio/node-mighty-qdrant-starter/README.md

 - Search UI and API
 - Docker composition

-This project was created as a starter kit for all of the above, and provides a forkable Docker compose that you can quickly adapt to your own needs quickly.
+This application was created as a starter kit for all of the above, and provides a forkable Docker compose that you can quickly adapt to your own needs quickly.

-You can use it to scrape a website and have a complete demo up and running in minutes, or use the provided example content from https://outdoors.stackexchange.com (CC BY 4.0).
+You can use it to scrape a website's sitemap and have a complete search application up and running in minutes, or use the provided example content from https://outdoors.stackexchange.com (CC BY 4.0).

 # How to use it